simdipo/Darey.io_devops/WORDPRESS_LVM/wordpress_LVM.md

 ![](WORDPRESS_LVM_IMAGES/sudolsblk.png)

-14. Use mnkfs. ext4 to format the logical volumes with ext4 filesystem
+14. Use mkfs . ext4 to format the logical volumes with ext4 filesystem

 Copy Below Code